 Our future success in growing proved reserves, production and balancing the long-term development of our assets with a focus on generating attractive corporate-level returns will be highly dependent on the capital resources available to us.
-In early March 2020, crude oil prices declined significantly ending at approximately \$15 per barrel for Brent crude, as of March 31, 2020, as a result of market concerns about the ability of OPEC and Russia to agree on a perceived need to implement further production cuts in response to weaker worldwide demand.
-While OPEC and Russia were able to reach an agreement to cut production in April 2020, crude oil prices continued to decline below \$20 per barrel for Brent crude as a result of the substantial decline in the global demand for crude oil caused by the COVID-19 pandemic and subsequent mitigation efforts.
-The reduced demand for crude oil as a result of measures taken to prevent the spread of COVID-19 led to a surplus in the global supply of crude oil.
+In 2020, crude oil prices experienced a significant decline as a result of the substantial decline in the global demand for crude oil caused by the COVID-19 pandemic and subsequent mitigation efforts.
 Reductions in production have significantly improved the demand/supply imbalance and crude oil prices have improved from the lows seen in March and April of 2020.
-Brent crude prices were approximately \$63 per barrel as of March 31, 2021.
-On January 22, 2021, we entered into commodity swaps at a Dated Brent weighted average of \$53.10 per barrel for the period from and including February 2021 through January 2022 for 709,262 barrels.
-On May 6, 2021, we entered into commodity swaps at a Dated Brent weighted average of \$66.51 per barrel for the period from and including May 2021 through October 2021 for a quantity of 672,533 barrels.
+Between July 2020 and April 2021, we temporarily reduced production from the Etame Marin block.
+Currently, our production is not impacted by OPEC+ curtailments.
+In July 2021, OPEC+ agreed to increase production beginning in August 2021 to phase out a portion of the prior production cuts.
+Brent crude prices were approximately \$77 per barrel as of June 30, 2021.
+On January 22, 2021, we entered into commodity swaps at a Dated Brent weighted average price of \$53.10 per barrel for the period from and including May 2021 through October 2021 for a quantity of 672,533 barrels.
+On August 6, 2021, the Company entered into additional commodity swaps at a Dated Brent weighted average price of \$66.51 per barrel for the period from and including November 2021 through February 2022 for a quantity of 314,420 barrels.

-Despite the lower Brent crude oil prices, based on current expectations, we believe we have sufficient liquidity through our existing cash balances and cash flow from operations to support our cash requirements, including those related to the Sasol Acquisition, through June 2022.
-We are continuing to evaluate all uses of cash and whether to pursue growth opportunities or preserve our resources in light of ongoing economic conditions.
+Based on current expectations, we believe we have sufficient liquidity through our existing cash balances and cash flow from operations to support our cash requirements, including those related to our 2021/2022 drilling program and our efforts to secure an alternative to the FPSO charter, through September 2022.
+We are continuing to evaluate all uses of cash, including opportunistic acquisitions, and whether to pursue growth opportunities.

 At December 31, 2020, we had 3.2 MMBbls of estimated net proved reserves, all of which are related to the Etame Marin block offshore Gabon.
+In February 2021, we increased our working interest in the Etame Marin block from 31.1% to 58.8%.
 The current term for exploitation of the reserves in the Etame Marin block ends in September 2028 with rights for two five-year extension periods.
 Except to the extent that we conduct successful exploration or development activities or acquire properties containing proved reserves, our estimated net proved reserves will generally decline as reserves are produced.
 While both short-term and long-term liquidity are impacted by crude oil prices, our long-term liquidity also depends upon our ability to find, develop or acquire additional crude oil and natural gas reserves that are economically recoverable.